From the Practice

 Operational gaps cost money in both directions

-Most organizations focus on revenue leakage - leads that go uncontacted, deals that stall, customers that do not return.
+Most organizations track revenue leakage - leads that go uncontacted, deals that stall.
 Fewer track what weak process costs on the purchasing and operational side.
 Both are recoverable through the same methodology: map the workflow, find the gap, redesign the layer that is failing.

 A detailed process map for inbound lead handling and customer lifecycle operations in service-based businesses.